textpattern/textpattern.github.io/administration/visitor-logs-panel.md

 # Visitor logs panel

-The Visitor logs administration panel is where you can monitor who (web surfers) and what (spambots, search engine spiders, etc.) visits your site.
-Although the information is not all-encompassing, it is detailed enough for keeping an eye on traffic behaviour. **Note:** This panel is only available if you have turned on logging functionality in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel#logging).
+The Visitor logs panel is where you can monitor who (web surfers) and what (spambots, search engine spiders, etc.) visits your site.
+Although the information is not all-encompassing, it is detailed enough for keeping an eye on traffic behaviour. **Note:** This panel is only available if you have turned on logging functionality in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel#logging).

 On this page: